dantleech/blog/source/_posts/2018-10-14-rephpactor.md

   extension:list     List installed extensions
 ```

+There is absolutely nothing there!
+It's amazing.

-So there is absolutely nothing there!
+> There is absolutely nothing there!
 It's amazing.

 After initially installing you will be able to use the `extension:install`
 command to add packages from Packagist (only those with the